Dichao-Liu/ddr-lfga/README.md

 # Low-Frequency Generative Augmentation for Driver Distraction Recognition

-This repository contains the official PyTorch implementation for the paper:
+This repository contains the official PyTorch implementation for the paper accepted to the 2026 IEEE International Conference on Robotics and Automation (ICRA 2026):

 **Train Once, Apply Broadly: Low-Frequency Generative Augmentation for Driver Distraction Recognition under Photometric Shifts**